 Once the oil is hot and the sweet potato is bubbling away, just wait for them to turn golden.
 If you're unsure whether they're cooked through, take out the largest piece and pierce it with a skewer or fork to test it.

-From beginning to end, this technique took me 15 minutes to cook the thick fry style daigaku imo.
-Rounds should take the same, rangiri a minute or so longer.
+From beginning to end, this technique took 15 minutes.
+Rounds should take the same time, rangiri a minute or so longer.

 Once golden, transfer to a wire rack to allow any excess oil to drain off.